varunsaiAlaparthi/sudoku_solver/README.md

 # sudoku_solver
-Sample app for sudoku solver with firebase
+Sample app for sudoku solver with firebase code in master branch